 A separate Woodland Garden, showcasing blooms of Rhododendrons and Azaleas, is open to the public between April and June every year, according to the flowering season.

 These Wiltshire gardens are one of the special glories of Bowood and encompass almost every period of English garden design from the early Georgian period onwards.
 Enjoy a cream tea or a light refreshment at The Treehouse Café after soaking up all the Estate’s history.

-Read Lord Lansdown’s Garden Diary which is contributed to by Lord Lansdowne and our Head Gardener, David Glass.
+Read Lord Lansdowne’s Garden Diary which is contributed to by Lord Lansdowne and our Head Gardener, David Glass.